Click Here to see MORE RECENT 3 SQUADRON CONTACTS

 Bruce Nash then entered the conversation - in addition to his civil aviation interests, Bruce has become a keen viewer of satellite photos of 3SQN’s old Italian airfields and a conservator of Murray’s written records.
 Amazingly, using nothing but Google Street View, Bruce has located the concrete hard-stand (still bomb-pocked today!) where his father’s Mustang was photographed at Fano in December 1944!

-(We were able to return the favour by telling Bruce the location of the old concrete airstrip at Jesi – now a rather wide boulevarde, “Vialle dell Industria”.)
+(We were able to return the favour by telling Bruce the location of the old concrete airstrip at Jesi (wartime name "Iesi"). – Now a rather wide boulevarde, “Viale dell Industria”.)

 Gerry Mos, who served with 3SQN in Butterworth from 1975 to 1977, corrected the date of a fatal Mirage collision listed on our website.